Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Introduction

-Based on the above discussion, we propose Efficient Multi-Precision Firing (EM-PF) model for online training, it adopts a learning framework with inverted numerical precision, which combines floating-point spikes with binary synaptic weights.
-On the one hand, EM-PF model solves the non-differentiable problem of the firing process and enhances the uniformity of the spike sequence, significantly improving the separability of the backward gradients compared to vanilla spiking models.
-On the other hand, the EM-PF model can be flexibly combined with various techniques for optimizing computational costs, achieving full-stage optimization including training and inference phases.
-Our contributions are summarized as follow: \begin{itemize} \item Compared to vanilla spiking models, we theoretically point out that EM-PF model has more superior backward gradient separability, which is conducive to achieving high-performance online learning. \item We further propose variant versions based on vanilla EM-PF model.
-Among them, the EM-PF model based on membrane potential batch-normalization can more effectively regulate the degree of gradient separability and be reparameterized into vanilla EM-PF model in the inference phase.
-In addition, it can further improve the network performance by combining channel attention mechanism. \item By combining random back-propagation, parallel computation and other techniques, EM-PF model can achieve comprehensive optimization in terms of time and memory overhead during training and inference phases, which goes beyond the optimization scope of vanilla online training. \item We achieve state-of-the-art (SoTA) performance on various datasets with different data-scale and data-type.
-For example, we reach top-1 accuracy of 79.91\% on CIFAR-100 dataset under the condition of saving $15\times$ parameter memory. \end{itemize}
+Based on the above discussion, we propose the concept of Hybrid-Driven Leaky Integrate-and-Fire (HD-LIF) model family for efficient online learning.
+On the one hand, HD-LIF model can effectively separate backward gradients from the temporal direction and integrate them into the spatial dimension; on the other hand, it can be efficiently combined with various techniques for optimizing SNN inference overhead, achieving plug-and-play online training and deployment.
+Our contributions are summarized as follow: \begin{itemize} \item Compared to vanilla spiking models, we point out that HD-LIF model has more superior gradient separability and alignment from the theoretical perspective, which is conducive to achieving high-performance online training. \item The model family covers multiple variant models adapted to different scenarios.
+Among them, Parallel HD-LIF can significantly reduce Neural Operations (NOPs) in the inference stage; Mem-BN HD-LIF, which is the version based on membrane potential batch-normalization, can effectively regulate the degree of gradient separability and be re-parameterized into vanilla HD-LIF model, as well as combining with efficient attention mechanism. \item For various datasets with different data-scale and data-type, our learning framework achieves state-of-the-art (SoTA) performance in multiple dimensions.
+For example, we reach top-1 accuracy of 78.61\% on CIFAR-100 dataset under the condition of saving $10\times$ parameter memory, $11\times$ inference power and 30\% NOPs. \end{itemize}